-Research Methods in Digital Communications (3)
+Audience Research Methods (3)

-MMC 6730: Social Media Management (3)
+MMC6730: Social Media Management (3)

 This course teaches students to use social media strategically to create value for their business, non-profit, or organization.
 An emphasis is placed on strategic collaboration, tactical execution and measurement of social media efforts.
 Students will learn by doing in assignments focused on The course will cover blog writing, Facebook, Twitter, LinkedIn, and an array of niche social media platforms.

-MMC 6936: Public Affairs Communication (3)
+MMC6936: Public Affairs Communication (3)

 This course will provide an understanding of successful public affairs communication and campaign strategies on behalf of public affairs/policy organizations, nonprofits, corporations, governmental entities, trade associations, political candidates, and elected officials.

-MMC 6726: Emerging Technology and Social Media (3)
+MMC6726: Emerging Technology and Social Media (3)

-This course studies the multiple uses for gamification, virtual reality, and virtual worlds.
+This course studies the multiple uses of gamification, virtual reality, and virtual worlds.
 Cases related to successes, failures, and uses of these tools are analyzed with a special focus on cases pertaining to engagement, branding, and business.
 Students will research ethical and sociological issues associated with gamification, explore virtual worlds and mobile apps, and analyze the uses of gamification in a variety of contexts.
 Throughout the course, students will apply what they are learning so they may confidently leverage gamification in their professional lives.

 MMC6936: Strategic Applications of Neuroscience in Communications and Media (3)